duclongg9/TailorSoft_COCOLAND/README.md

 # TailorSoft COCOLAND

 This project is a minimal Java web application for managing tailoring orders.
 It demonstrates basic CRUD operations using servlets, simple DAO classes and JSP views.
+All JSP pages currently display labels in Vietnamese.
 The sample MySQL schema is provided in `db/cocoland_schema.sql`.

 ## Modules
 - **Customers** – list, create and update customers